richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/hacking.md

 ## Hacking Hosts and WANs

 A WAN can only be hacked by entering the host or node that controls it, in VR, and avoiding or defeating the ICE within.
 See Sprawlrunners for rules.
 Once a decker has gained access to the host or node that is running the WAN, they can issue commands to the devices connected to the WAN.

-## Distraction hacking: messing with people's gear

-Deckers can also use denial-of-service attacks to flood specific matrix devices or PANs with nonsense traffic, greatly impeding their ability to function.
-See [Distraction Hacking]({{< relref "additional_rules.md#distraction-hacking" >}}).

 ## Back doors